iimxinyi/Inference-Sharing/README.md

 **Target:** The aim is to explore the misalignment between users' intentions and the generated contents, with a focus on guiding the design of an efficient hybrid inference scheme.

-**Paper:** QoS-Driven Hybrid Inference Scheme for Generative Diffusion Models in MEC-Enabled AI-Generated Content Networks  --Submitted to ICC 2025
+**Paper:** "QoS-Driven Hybrid Inference Scheme for Generative Diffusion Models in MEC-Enabled AI-Generated Content Networks."  --Submitted to ICC 2025

 ## Environment Setup